Back

 Not all emotions are equally hard.

-Neutral is the easiest class by recall at 76.2%, but the hardest by precision at 24.0% — because models over-predict it.
-Fearful and surprised both reach only 15% recall.
+Neutral is the easiest class by recall at 77.5%, but the hardest by precision at 23.4% — because models over-predict it.
+Fearful and surprised reach only 14.6% and 13.2% recall.
 A model that looks useful on a neutral-heavy workload can still fail on the high-salience states that matter most for escalation or intervention.

 Recall — what fraction of true clips were correctly identified